Gravity-Bridge/Gravity-Bridge/docs/developer/environment-setup.md

 ```

-If you see depednecy errors like this, clean your cache and build again
+If you see dependency errors like this, clean your cache and build again

 ```